M-Harrington/Research-Computing-Instruction/README.md

 Current lessons include:

-- Intro to ML for research using Sklearn
+- Intro to ML for scientific research using Sklearn
+- Upcoming: Intro to Latex